webaverse-studios/lore-engine/specification/webaverse-script.md

 # Transcript

-The transcript is the speech and actions of the characters in the scene.
+The transcript is the last thing in the file,  speech and actions of the characters in the scene.
+It is the last thing that appears in the script.

 ### Example